 - LH:FSH ratio may be elevated temporarily

-What helps: Patience (it can take 3-12 months), zinc and magnesium supplementation, supporting liver detoxification, seed cycling, balanced nutrition.
+What helps: Patience (it can take 3–12 months), zinc and magnesium supplementation, supporting liver detoxification, balanced nutrition, and re-evaluation with your doctor if cycles haven’t normalised by the 12-month mark.

 Common PCOS Symptoms at a Glance